KristofferLF/Hasty-Pastry/README.md

 # HastyPastry

 ## Introduction
-The game is created for a poject in the NTNU course TDT4240 Software Architecture.
+The game is created for a project in the NTNU course TDT4240 Software Architecture.
 As per the instructions, it is a multiplayer game.

 The game is written for Android for mobile phones.
 We have used Firebase for our online storage of multiplayer related data.